 Piseco in the Town of Arietta is a community that stretches around its namesake lake.
-There are three NYS Public Campgrounds on the lake, testimony to how lovely and popular the area is.
+There are two NYS Public Campgrounds on the lake, testimony to how lovely and popular the area is.
 The 133-mile Northville-Placid Trail runs close to the shore of Piseco Lake, using the Post Office as a landmark.
 The short, steep hike up Panther Mountain is worth the effort because of the expansive view of the lake.
 And Piseco boasts its own airport with a single runway and a helipad.

 The majority of Oxbow Lake’s 4.3 mile shoreline is state forest preserve.
 The lake has good largemouth and smallmouth bass fishing.
 Look for largemouths near fallen trees, and check out the rocky areas along the north shore for smallies.
 Bass here grow to three pounds.
 The south shore is sandy with significant development so it does not attract bass.
 Oxbow Lake has a plentiful pumpkinseed population and a decent number of pickerel.
 Access: Anglers access the lake from an unofficial launch at the east end and from a private launch (small fee) at mid-lake on the south shore.